hogthrob/RasPiBrew/README.md

 ## Control a Water Heater Wirelessly over a Web Interface

 This program will control an electric heating element in a vessel to set temperatures and regulate boil.
 All status included temperature is sent back wirelessly approx. every second.
 The duty cycle and temperature is plotted in real time.
 A Type C PID algorithm has been successfully implemented to automatically control the heating element when the desired temperature is set.

 ### Details
 The system can control multiple output using different temperatur sensors and PID values.
 See end of raspibrew.py and config.xml

 The configuration in this forked repository is a 2 sensor, 2 actor (Heater,Pump) configuration using 1wire Sensors connected to a Raspberry Pi.

 ### Brew Automation

 In addition to the generic PID & PWM Controller in raspibrew.py, the software contains a brewing automation controller which can automate the brewing process.
-The current setup uses either a console terminal or a 20x4 HD44780 LCD connected using I2C and some simle buttons connected to GPIO to allow interaction during the brewing process.
+The current setup uses either a console terminal or a 20x4 HD44780 LCD connected using I2C and some simple buttons connected to GPIO to allow interaction during the brewing process.

 ### Simulation Mode